 Some claim that wrapping them in plastic is best, but I don’t agree.
 These little guys are prone to sliminess, so why would you want to keep them under wraps where they’re likely to get damp?
 Dry is best, and you won’t be using any unnecessary plastic wrap, either.

-So, if you want to give your mushrooms the very best chance of lasting more than just a couple of days, here’s what you need to do (don’t worry, it’s easy!).
+So, if you want to give your fresh mushrooms the very best chance of lasting more than just a couple of days, here’s what you need to do (don’t worry, it’s easy!).

 If you’ve bought your mushrooms in a plastic wrapped punnet, open that up and check through your mushrooms to see what condition they’re in.
-Looking them over now will give you an idea of their coloration, enable you to spot any bad ones, and give you a benchmark when you come to check them later.
+Looking them over now will give you an idea of their coloration, enable you to spot any bad mushrooms, and give you a benchmark when you come to check them later.

-Take a brown paper bag and pop your checked over mushrooms inside.
+Take a brown paper bag and pop your checked over fresh mushrooms inside.
 Now, here’s the tip.
 Instead of scrunching your bag shut, roll the edges over so that it resembles a mini open coffee sack.
 The picture above will give you an idea, but you don’t want yours to be so full!

 This will do two things.
 Firstly, having the bag open will give your mushies a chance to breathe.
 Second, the brown paper bag will absorb any moisture rather than let it gather on your fungi.
 This is a good thing.